Warra, Queensland: History

 Warra Provisional School opened on 12 April 1881.
 On 21 January 1889, it became Warra State School.
 In 1977 a pre-school was added.

 On Friday 9 November 1906, Archdeacon Edward Bush Trotter, assisted by the Reverend William Powning Glover of Dalby, laid the foundation stone for All Saints' Anglican Church.
 On Tuesday 26 March 1907, Archbishop St Clair Donaldson officially opened and dedicated the church.

 In April 1907, Samuel Alexander Taylor of Logie Plains pastoral station decided to build a Presbyterian church in Warra at his own expense.
 It is unclear when the Presbyterian Church opened, but it was in operation by May 1908.
 In the 1970s, when the Uniting Church in Australia was created through amalgamation of Presbyterian, Methodist and Congregational churches, it became Warra Uniting Church.
 In 2005, the church at 14 Lytton Street (26.9311°S 150.9187°E) was sold into private ownership and then converted into a residence.

 Daiwan State School opened in 18 October 1910.
-It may also have been known as Haystack Plains State School.
 In 1924, it was renamed Haystack State School.
 It closed in 1968.
 In 1921, it was on the south-west corner of Haystack Noola Road and Haystack North Road in neighbouring Tuckerang (26.8215°S 150.9182°E).
 In 1938, it was at 1054 Haystack Road in Warra (26.8471°S 150.9146°E).

 On Sunday 30 March 1913, Archbishop James Duhig blessed and officially opened St Francis Xavier Catholic Church.
 The church was destroyed in a storm on 15 December 1980.

 Braeside State School opened on 24 May 1915 and closed on 31 October 1923.
 On 31 January 1928, it reopened and closed permanently on 4 August 1950.Between December 1915 and July 1919, the Queensland Labor Government operated a coal mine at Warra, one of several such State Enterprises.
 The mine supplied coal for the southern railways, and, by 1915, was producing 120 tons weekly which could be loaded directly into engines at the pithead.
 However, the mine was plagued from the start with water seepage problems, causing the original shaft to be abandoned after November 1916.
 The mine yielded a total 13,528 tons of coal, and the net financial result was a loss of £38,058.